Is thinkorswim Free?

 thinkorswim Education

-Schwab provides a large set of videos covering many trading topics for thinkorswim users.
-You can find them under the Learn tab on the website (look for thinkorswim demos).
-Examples include:
+Schwab has built a library of videos that covers all sorts of trading topics that thinkorswim users may want to brush up on.
+These resources can be found under the Learn tab on the website (look for the link for thinkorswim demos).
+Examples we found include:

 - Set Up thinkorswim® Desktop for Options Trading